danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 There's nothing special about this protocol.
-When you implement it, just implement `performOperation(on:completion:)` and specify the `CollectionType` with a typealias.
+When you implement it, just implement `performOperation(on:completion:)` and specify `CollectionType` with a typealias.

-However, it's also not that helpful yet.
-It's basically just a specification of one way to perform an operation on a collection.
-We need to do some more coding to get some real benefits out of this.
+However, it's not that helpful yet.
+It's basically just a specification of how to perform an operation on a collection.
+We must do some more coding to get some real benefits out of this.

 If we consider the concept of "performing an operation on a collection of items", there are several ways to do this, for instance:

-1. Perform the operation on the entire collection
+* Perform the operation on the entire collection
-2. Perform the operation on individual items in the collection
+* Perform the operation on individual items in the collection
-3. Perform the operation on batches of items from the collection
+* Perform the operation on batches of items from the collection

 The first case is already covered by the `CollectionOperator` protocol.
 Just implement it and you're good to go.
 For the other two cases, let's create more specialized versions of the protocol.